New iterative algorithms for estimation of item functioning: Simulation study

-\paragraph{Parameter estimates. } In the simple 4\gls{pl} model \eqref{eq:4PL:simple}, the smallest biases in estimates of parameters $b_0$ and $b_1$ were gained by the \gls{plf}-based algorithm with the narrowest confidence intervals when smaller sample sizes were considered ($n = 500$ or $n = 1,000$).
-Additionally, in these scenarios, the \gls{nls} method yielded slightly more biased estimates with wider confidence intervals.
+\paragraph{Parameter estimates. } In the simple \gls{4pl} model \eqref{eq:4PL:simple}, the \gls{plf}-based algorithm gained the most precise estimates of parameters $b_0$ and $b_1$ (in the sense of bias and \gls{rmse}) when smaller sample sizes were considered ($n = 500$ or $n = 1,000$).
+Additionally, the \gls{nls} method yielded slightly more biased estimates in these scenarios.
 The precision of the estimation improved for both parameters when the sample size increased in all four methods, whereas differences between estimation procedures narrowed.
-The precision of the estimates of the asymptote parameters $c$ and $d$ was similar for all four methods, while the differences between estimation approaches were small.
-The \gls{nls} and the \gls{em} algorithm provided slightly wider confidence intervals for a small sample size of $n = 500$ (Figure~\ref{fig:estimates_simple_parametric}, Table~\ref{tab:simulation:pars_simple}).
+The accuracy of the estimates of the asymptote parameters $c$ and $d$ was similar for all four methods.
+The \gls{nls} method yielded the least biased estimates, while the \gls{plf}-based algorithm produced the lowest \gls{rmse}.
+However, the differences between estimation approaches were minor.
+The proportion of confidence intervals covering true values of item parameters was high for all four methods (Table~\ref{tab:simulation:pars_simple}).
+Slightly higher coverage for the \gls{nls} method was caused by somewhat larger confidence intervals.

-In the group-specific 4\gls{pl} model \eqref{eq:4PL:dif}, the \gls{plf}-based algorithm yielded the least biased estimates of parameters $b_0$--$b_3$, especially for the smaller sample sizes.
-On the other hand, the \gls{nls} method produced the most biased estimates with somewhat wider confidence intervals in such scenarios.
-The \gls{ml} method provided less biased estimates than the \gls{nls}, but accompanied with wider confidence intervals, even for a sample size of $n = 1,000$.
-Similar to the simple 4\gls{pl} model \eqref{eq:4PL:simple}, the differences in the precision of the parameter estimates were narrowing with the increasing sample size, and all four estimation approaches gave estimates close to the true values of the item parameters (Figure~\ref{fig:estimates_dif_parametric}, Table~\ref{tab:simulation:pars_DIF}).
+In the group-specific \gls{4pl} model \eqref{eq:4PL:dif}, the \gls{plf}-based algorithm yielded the most precise estimates of parameters $b_0$--$b_3$ in the sense of \gls{rmse}, especially for the smaller sample sizes.
+On the other hand, the \gls{nls} method produced the largest \gls{rmse} in such scenarios.
+Computed bias was similar for all four methods.
+Similar to the simple \gls{4pl} model \eqref{eq:4PL:simple}, the differences in the precision of the parameter estimates were narrowed with the increasing sample size, and all four estimation approaches gave estimates close to the true values of the item parameters.
 The estimates of the asymptote parameters $c$, $c_{\text{DIF}}$, $d$, and $d_{\text{DIF}}$ were similar for all four methods.
-The \gls{em} algorithm provided slightly less biased mean estimates of the asymptote parameters, but with slightly wider confidence intervals, especially for $n = 1,000$.
+The \gls{em} algorithm provided slightly less biased mean estimates of the asymptote parameters, while the \gls{plf}-based algorithm produced slightly smaller \gls{rmse}.
+The proportion of confidence intervals covering true values of item parameters was high and similar for all four methods (Table~\ref{tab:simulation:pars_DIF}).
+Different lengths of computed intervals caused differences in coverage of true parameters between the estimation methods.